 June 23 – July 5, 1995

-Participants: BMBcon, STEIM, (Ray Edgar & Luc Houtkamp & Richard Barett) Wiel Conen, Pavel Fajt, Erhard Hirt, Tim Hodgkinson, Martien Groeneveld & Luna, A.W.O.L., (Alex Ferguson & Kedrick James & John Sobol) Jim Meneses & Tim Hodgkinson, Martin Klapper & Raymond Strid, Christer Irgens Møller & Jindřich Biskup, Jiří Černický, Petr Nikl & Mehedaha, Stichting Antartica, Jacques M. van Poppel, Jo Truman & Amanda Stewart, Roi Vaara, Zbigniew Warpechovski, Zapomenutý orchestr/Orloj snivců, Daniela Zehnder & Calvin Jackson & Alexa Daniele Fiorni with Andres Bosshard Irena & Vojta Havlovi, Jim Meneses, Yvonne Christen /Jan Vágner, Bob Dunlop
+Participants: BMBcon, STEIM, (Ray Edgar & Luc Houtkamp & Richard Barett) Wiel Conen, Pavel Fajt, Erhard Hirt, Tim Hodgkinson, Martien Groeneveld & Luna, A.W.O.L., (Alex Ferguson & Kedrick James & John Sobol) Jim Meneses & Tim Hodgkinson, Martin Klapper & Raymond Strid, Christer Irgens Møller & Jindřich Biskup, Jiří Černický, Petr Nikl & Mehedaha, Stichting Antartica, Jacques M. van Poppel, Jo Truman & Amanda Stewart, Roi Vaara, Zbigniew Warpechovski, Zapomenutý orchestr/Orloj snivců, Daniela Zehnder & Calvin Jackson & Alexa Daniele Fiorni with Andres Bosshard Irena & Vojta Havlovi, Jim Meneses, Yvonne Christen /Jan Vágner, Scott MacLeod, Bob Dunlop

 Three events in 1995 were prepared or organized outside of the symposium: Claudia Wissmann’s light installaton/performance “Night Falls-Light Falls”, the workshop of the students form the Academy of Fine Arts with Vladimír Kokolia, the international student workshop Walking with Ulay and Martin Zet’s solo exhibition “všeckomožný”.